junxit/us-congress-bills-112/metadata.md

 - 2011-11-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 862). (text: CR H7907)
 - 2011-11-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 862).(text: CR H7907)
 - 2011-11-30 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2011-12-12 — Amendment SA 1458 agreed to in Senate by Unanimous Consent.
+- 2011-12-12 — Amendment SA 1458 proposed by Senator Hutchison. (consideration: CR S8485-8486; text: CR S8485-8486) In the nature of a substitute.
+- 2011-12-12 — Measure laid before Senate by unanimous consent. (consideration: CR S8485-8486)
+- 2011-12-12 — Passed Senate with an amendment by Voice Vote.
+- 2011-12-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2011-12-12 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2011-12-12 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2011-12-12 — Senate amendment agreed to: Amendment SA 1458 agreed to in Senate by Unanimous Consent.
+- 2011-12-12 — Senate amendment proposed (on the floor): Amendment SA 1458 proposed by Senator Hutchison.(consideration: CR S8485-8486; text: CR S8485-8486)
+- 2011-12-12 — Senate amendment submitted